H-1B rejected? Know your Canada immigration options

-Canada immigration programs are getting heightened attention from highly skilled foreign workers who are frustrated from the high H1B rejection rate.
-The rejection rate for H-1B visa applications is on the rise in the United States and highly skilled foreign workers who depend on them are turning to Canada in search of hope, stability and new opportunities.
+Even before the US President Donald Trump’s latest COVID-19 related restrictions on H-1B visas, Canada immigration programs have been getting heightened attention from highly skilled foreign workers and professionals who are frustrated from the high H-1B rejection rate.
+The rejection rate for H-1B visa applications has been on the rise in the United States under Trump, and highly skilled foreign workers who depend on them have already been turning to Canada in search of hope, stability and new opportunities.

 The H-1B program provides a pathway to permanent residence for highly specialized foreign workers in the U.S., many of whom work for large American tech companies like Google, Microsoft, Apple and Facebook.